-of seafood consumers recognise the blue MSC label.
+of seafood consumers in Australia recognise the blue MSC label.

-of seafood consumers who recognise the MSC logo say they trust the claims of the organisation (up from 69% in 2018).
+of seafood consumers who recognise the MSC logo say they trust the claims of the organisation.

 As the world's most recognised seafood labelling and certification program, consumers are positive that the MSC, and the thousands of organisations committed to using the blue MSC label, are contributing to the health of the world's oceans.